mattsta/krmt/README.md

 be updated to take into account different functions or interfaces available to them.

-Stable releases of Dynamic Redis (as of 0.5.1) define a `DYN_REDIS_VER` constant you can use for preprocessor selective including or excluding of code.
+Stable releases of Dynamic Redis (as of 0.5.2) define a few `DYN_FEATURE_[feature]` constants you can use for preprocessor selective including or excluding of code.

-Each release of Dynamic Redis corresponds to a tag in krmt.
-You can download a version of Dynamic Redis, checkout the same version tag for krmt, and both codebases will be compatible.

-krmt is also always compatible against the current `dynamic-redis-unstable` branch.

-For stable branches, `DYN_REDIS_VER` is set appropriately.
-For example: Dynamic Redis 0.5.1 is `#define DYN_REDIS_VER 1000501` wich comes from:
-1 for prefix, 00 for the `0.`, 05 for the `5.`, and 01 for the final `1`.

-(Second example: for a future Dynamic Redis 9.12.4, the define would be `#define DYN_REDIS_VER 1091204`.)
+The currently defined features are negative features allowing the absense of them to mean "use behavior from unstable branch."

+You can check all the current feature defines in `version.h` of your Dynamic Redis checkout.

-For the unstable branch, `DYN_REDIS_VER` is currently not defined.
+For the unstable branch, no features are defined.

 Automatic Module Reloading
 --------------------------